can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

-That's a simple version of the client that implies that a folder with markdown files acts as a master database that gets replicated to the slave which in this case is webservice.
-An obvious drawback in this case is that I lose any other ways to update content, be it via service web interface or it's mobile app.
-So even more perfect client should be able to:
+That's a simple version of the client that implies that a folder with markdown files acts as a master database that gets replicated to the slave which in this case is web service.
+An obvious drawback here is that I lose any other ways to update content, be it via service web interface or it's mobile app.
+So an even more perfect client should be

 * Fetch any updates from the service
 * Transform them into markdown format so that all synced posts can be